ward/run/_posts/2023-04-16-rotterdam-marathon.md

 ### Nutrition

-I had a bunch of the gels I tried three weeks out (88kcal, 22g carbs).
+I had a bunch of the gels I had tried three weeks out (88kcal, 22g carbs).
 They would have to do.
 I wanted to take in six of them and ended up packing a seventh as backup.
 The plan was to take one at 2, 6, 10, 14, 18, 22 km.
 It seemed to work in training.
 There are water stands every five km, so be sure to